-In the event that a language entry is missing or returns a None value, the provided language type will be transform to a default language type as if this transform was not provided.
+In the event that the transform returns a None value, the provided language type will be transform to a default language type for a language as if this transform was not provided.

 confluence\latex\macro

 Note: Confluence does not provide stock support for LaTeX macros.